Infleqtion/client-superstaq/docs/source/apps/aces/aces.rst

 References
 -----------------------
-More details can be found in this paper: https://arxiv.org/abs/2108.05803.
+More details can be found in this paper: https://arxiv.org/abs/2403.12857.
-Further details on experimental characterization can be found here: https://arxiv.org/abs/2403.12857.